turingschool/mod-0-curriculum/session5/index.md

 #### Classes and Objects

 Think of a <span class="vocab">class</span> as a blueprint that can be used for creating lots of different versions of itself.
-For example, here are a few classes that I've used in recent programs that I've written:
+For example, here are a few classes that we can organize the Zoom software into:

 ```
-Student
-Course
-Account
+Participants
+Sessions
+Hosts
+Breakout Rooms
 ```

 An <span class="vocab">object</span>, on the other hand, **is** a very specific instance of a class.
 An object is what is created from the blueprint.